Scooter Braun Opens Up About Justin Bieber's Breakdown in 2014

 The reason?
 "I made a promise to him when he was 13 that I would never give up on him.
 I plan on keeping that promise," he said.

-Braun also admitted he attended Al-Anon meetings to help him deal with his pal.
+Braun also admitted he attended Al-Anon meetings to help him deal with his struggling pal.

-Al-Anon is, "Worldwide fellowship that offers a program of recovery for the families and friends of alcoholics, whether or not the alcoholic recognizes the existence of a drinking problem or seeks help."
+According to an Al-Anon website, Al-Anon is, "a worldwide fellowship that offers a program of recovery for the families and friends of alcoholics, whether or not the alcoholic recognizes the existence of a drinking problem or seeks help."

 Braun said, "When the time came and Justin needed the resources to get back on track, I wanted to make sure I was a rock and someone he could turn to."